genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

 58. If you do not grant a user named Bob permission to access a Cloud Storage bucket, but then usean ACL to grant access to an object inside that bucket to Bob, what will happen?[REVISAR]

     * A. Bob will be able to access all of the objects inside the bucket because he was granted access to at least one object in the bucket.
-    * B. **Bob will be able to access the object because bucket and object ACLs are independent of eachother.**
+    * B. **Bob will be able to access the object because bucket and object ACLs are independent of each other.**
+        > Bucket and object ACLs are independent of each other, which means that the ACLs on a bucket do not affect the ACLs on objects inside that bucket.
     * C. Bob will not be able to access the object because he does not have access to the bucket.
     * D. It is not possible to grant access to an object when it is inside a bucket for which a user does not have access.